-This atlas is part of the World Ocean Atlas 2018 (WOA18) series (Garcia et al. 2019a).
-The WOA18 series includes analysis for dissolved oxygen (this atlas), temperature (Locarnini et al., 2019) salinity (Zweng et al., 2019), and dissolved inorganic nutrients (Garcia et al., 2019b).
-This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for dissolved oxygen (O2), apparent oxygen utilization (AOU), and oxygen saturation $(O_2^S)$ .
+This atlas is part of the World Ocean Atlas 2018 (WOA18) series.
+The WOA18 series includes analysis for dissolved inorganic nutrients (this atlas), temperature (Locarnini et al., 2019), salinity (Zweng et al., 2019), and dissolved oxygen (Garcia et al., 2019a, b).
+This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for dissolved inorganic nutrients.

 Climatologies in this atlas are defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surface-only data.
-An O2 profile is defined as a set of measurements of samples collected at discrete depths taken as an instrument such as a rosette mounted on a Conductivity-Temperature-Depth (CTD) package drops or rises vertically in the water column to collect selected water samples for analysis.
+A profile is defined as a set of measurements of samples collected at discrete depths taken as an instrument such as a rosette CTD package drops or rises vertically in the water column.

-This atlas includes an objective analysis of all scientifically quality-controlled historical O2 measurements available in the World Ocean Database 2018 (WOD18; Boyer et al., 2018).
-We present data analysis procedures and horizontal maps showing annual, seasonal, and monthly climatologies and related statistical fields for O2, Apparent Oxygen Utilization (AOU), and dissolved oxygen saturation $(O_2^S)$ at selected standard depth levels between the surface and the ocean bottom to a maximum depth of 5500 m.
+This atlas includes an objective analysis of all scientifically quality-controlled historical nutrient measurements available in the World Ocean Database 2018 (WOD18; Boyer et al., 2019; Garcia et al., 2019c).
+We present data analysis procedures and horizontal maps showing annual, seasonal, and monthly climatologies and related statistical fields at selected standard depth levels between the surface and the ocean bottom to a maximum depth of 5500 m.
 The complete set of maps, statistical and objectively analyzed data fields, and documentation are all available on-line.

-All climatologies use all available O2 data collected on or after 1960 to present.
-Note that previous WOA dissolved oxygen climatologies were calculated using all available O2 data regardless of year of observation that passed our quality control steps.
-The availability of more post-1960 O2 data have enable us to use more higherquality data.
+All of the nutrient climatologies use all available quality control data regardless of year of observation.
+Most of the data used in this atlas were collected after 1960.
 The annual climatology was calculated using all data regardless of the month in which the observation was made.
 Seasonal climatologies were calculated using only data from the defined season (regardless of year).
 The seasons are here defined as follows.
 Winter is defined as the months of January, February, and March.
 Spring is defined as April, May, and June.
 Summer is defined as July, August, and September.
 Fall is defined as October, November, and December.
 Monthly climatologies were calculated using data only from the given month regardless of the day of the month in which the observation was made.

-The O2 data used in this atlas are available from NOAA National Centers for Environmental Information (NCEI) and the World Data Service for Oceanography (WDS-Oceanography; formerly World Data Center for Oceanography, Silver Spring).
-The National Oceanic and Atmospheric Administration (NOAA) NCEI formed in 2015 combining the former National Climatic Data Center (NCDC), National Geophysical Data Center, and National Oceanographic Data Center (NODC).
-Large volumes of oceanographic data have been acquired because of the fulfillment of several data management projects including:
+The dissolved inorganic nutrient data used in this atlas are available from the National Centers for Environmental Information (NCEI) and World Data Service for Oceanography (WDS-Oceanography).
+Large volumes of oceanographic data have been acquired as a result of the fulfillment of several data management projects including: